This post contains affiliate links.

 Never use old corroded batteries.
 Instead, discard them in an environmentally friendly manner and replace them whenever necessary.
 Avoid overcharging your battery, and keep it away from extreme conditions such as excessive heat, humidity, snow, freezing, moisture, etc.

-In this article, we set out to understand if it is possible to use a lawn mower battery to power a Power Wheels vehicle, and if so, is it safe to do so.
-We determined that it is possible to do this safely, but minor, albeit simple, modifications must be performed.
+In this article, I set out to understand if it is possible to use a lawnmower battery to power a Power Wheels vehicle, and if so, is it safe to do so.
+I determined that it is possible to do this, but minor modifications must be performed.

-By cutting off the connector plugs and fitting the wires with battery hookup terminals, we can immediately hook up the Power Wheels to a lawn mower battery.
+By cutting off the connector plugs and fitting the wires with battery hookup terminals, you can immediately hook up the Power Wheels to a lawnmower battery.